 Any family member who is seeking to develop a personal career must tackle the problems imposed by frequent moves.
 Networking before you move as well as after you arrive at your new duty station can sometimes be the key to a successful job search.
 Here are some tips that may help:

 Update your list of professional and personal references.
 Ask their permission before including their names as a reference.

 Compile all college transcripts, certifications and certificates of completion for all training you have successfully completed.

 Ask your present employer if the company has a branch in the area where you are planning to relocate.
 A transfer may be possible.

-If you are interested in federal employment, visit your Base Civilian Personnel Office to see what placement programs you may qualify for when moving, which may include Priority Placement and Spouse Preference.
+If you are interested in federal employment, visit your Base Civilian Personnel Office to see what placement programs you may qualify for when moving.

 If you are working for a temporary agency, transfer your records to the new location so you do not lose employment credit.